Dark Mode

 So how did your professional relationship come about?

 I went to Nigeria earlier this year.
-I told Rima and Richie I was in town.
+I told Temi and Richie I was in town.
 They were shooting the Benin Boys visualizer.
 So, Richie asked me if I could tag along.
 I photographed the BTS.
 Oh, actually, no. I was in Nigeria last year from November to January, and, like, Crayon would hit me through one of our close friends, Tweezy, and ask me to come out to the club desk and take pictures.
 One day, we were going out again, and then Rema asked one of them to ask me if I could come out and take pictures.
 And I’m like, alright, he remembers me.
 He remembers me.
-So then the Benin Boys video, when I came again, he was like, oh, he’s like, you’re always around.
+So then the Benin Boys video, when I came again, he was like, you’re always around.
 I’m like, yeah.

-So speaking of Rema and pictures, the pictures you took at his homecoming concert are phenomenal.
+So, speaking of Rema and pictures, the pictures you took at his homecoming concert are phenomenal.
 What was going through your mind as you were shooting?

 At the Afronation event in Portugal, one of my friends, Yuri, he’s an amazing photographer.
 He told me, to capture the moments when they’re not holding the microphone.
 He’s like, there’s gonna be so many times that they’re performing.
 You’re gonna get a great shot of a microphone, but just make sure you capture the moments of them still in time, then, you know, amazed at the crowd, then, you know, acknowledging the other artists on stage.
 So I always kept that in mind when we were in Benin.